vinirossa/software-engineering/design-patterns.md

 > This pattern is useful when:
 > - More than one object may process a request
-> - It's needed to execute seve
+> - It's needed to execute several handlers in a particular order
+> - Handlers can be specified dynamically

 **Applicability:**
 - Task delegation